We just can’t do school…

 • Support emotional regulation and co-regulation

-• Improve communication between child, parent, and school
+• Improve communication with your child and their school

-The goal isn’t forcing attendance.
-It’s helping your child feel safe, understood, and gradually able to engage in learning — while restoring calm, confidence, and connection at home.
+The goal isn’t forcing attendance — it’s helping your child feel safe, understood, and able to engage in learning again.

 Connect with the ‘School Can’t Australia’ Community.